Arsen-Robotics/bigfootbot/docs/architecture/control/README.md

 # Control System Architecture

-This document describes the high-level logic and functional components of the BigfootBot's control stack.
+This document describes the high-level logic and functional components of the BigfootBot's control stack, focusing on how different inputs are prioritized and executed safely.

 ## System Architecture & Deployment